cartesi/rollups-examples/frontend-console/README.md

 # Frontend Console

-This project demonstrates how to implement a console application to send inputs to the Simple Echo Rollups DApp, both locally and on Polygon Mumbai testnet.
+This project demonstrates how to implement a console application to send inputs to a Cartesi Rollups DApp, both locally and on Polygon Mumbai testnet.
 It's implemented in typescript and uses the [ethers](https://docs.ethers.io/v5/) library to communicate with the rollups smart contracts.

 ## Requirements